harikesh409/CRED/README.md

-# CRED-T9
+# CRED
-Team ID: CRED-T9 | Team Members: Harikesh Pallantla &amp; Nitesh Tarani
+Credit Card Management System
+Back End developed by Harikesh Pallantla
+Front End developed by Nitesh Tarani

 ## Introduction
 A one stop solution to manage all your credit cards.
 For each payment the user will be rewarded with exciting rewards.